 Bike riders will exit Taino Beach from the eastern entrance (towards the Smith’s Point Village) and turn left onto West Beach Drive.
 Please remember to stay on the left.
 Riders follow West Beach Drive over a small bridge until reaching the junction with Midshipman turn right heading east.
 Follow Midshipman until reaching the roundabout junction with East Sunrise Highway go around and head East over Casuarina Bridge to the next roundabout and head back.
 (Note Change from the previous year 2016).
 Cyclists will return following the same route.
 This is an out and back ride.
 Return to the transition area will be through the same entrance as the exit at the start.
 Olympic Bike Riders will turn and repeat the course and only enter Taino Beach on completion of the second circuit.

-The bike and run courses will be clearly marked with signs and cones.
+The bike and run courses will be clearly marked with signs, cones and Volunteers.

 Safety marshals will patrol the route.
 Riders who experience difficulties should flag them down for assistance as necessary.